awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.LowLevelAPI.md

 **Note**
 DynamoDB Streams has its own low\-level API, which is separate from that of DynamoDB and is fully supported by the AWS SDKs\.
-For more information, see [Capturing Table Activity with DynamoDB Streams](Streams.md)\.
+For more information, see [Change Data Capture for DynamoDB Streams](Streams.md)\.
 For the low\-level DynamoDB Streams API, see the [Amazon DynamoDB Streams API Reference](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations_Amazon_DynamoDB_Streams.html)\.

 The low\-level DynamoDB API uses JavaScript Object Notation \(JSON\) as a wire protocol format\.
 JSON presents data in a hierarchy so that both data values and data structure are conveyed simultaneously\.
 Name\-value pairs are defined in the format `name:value`\.
 The data hierarchy is defined by nested brackets of name\-value pairs\.